 The Szent-Györgyi Prize for Progress in Cancer Research Process

 Candidates will be reviewed and evaluated based on the following criteria:

 - Seminal discovery or a body of work that has resulted in, or led toward, notable contributions to cancer prevention, diagnosis, or treatment

 - The discovery has had a lasting impact on the cancer field with a high direct impact of saving people’s lives.

 All submissions will be reviewed by the Prize Selection Committee.

 Nominations may be submitted by mail or by e-mail.

-Nominators submitting by mail must include one (1) hard copy and one (1) electronic copy on a CD or key drive with all required documents.
+Nominators submitting by mail must include one (1) hard copy and one (1) electronic copy on a key drive with all required documents.
 Nomination materials should be sent to:

 National Foundation for Cancer Research